Casperento/casperento.github.io/_posts/2025-02-23-idempotent-backward-slice.md

 - compilers
 date: 2025-02-23 19:56 -0300
 ---
 Have you ever wondered what programmers ask themselves when they need to fix a bug in a program?
 They need to understand how the program's variables, functions, and data structures interact with each other.
 However, a program can be very large, and one doesn't need to cover all instructions to fix a specific issue.
 Therefore, they can limit the scope of the search by selecting just a subset of instructions used to compute a given value at a program point.
-This subset of instructions is called a *program slice* [X], and it is an executable program that, given an input value, will always produce an output at the end of its execution.
+This subset of instructions is called a *program slice* [3], and it is an executable program that, given an input value, will always produce an output at the end of its execution.

 Following the problem statement, we provide some definitions to contextualize our discussion.
 Then, we present an algorithm to show how we compute idempotent slices backwardly.
 Finally, we conclude this study in the respective section.